rstudio/shinyloadtest/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs or WARNINGs.

+Sometimes a NOTE about example running time is produced; it is caused by the slt_* examples suggested by CRAN review.

 ## Downstream dependencies